 Capt.
 Aaron runs an 18 ft Cayo skiff powered by a 60 Mercury.
 It is specially designed for quietly stalking Redfish in the shallowest of backwaters.
 He also runs a 23 foot C-Hawk great for kids and family trips with a bimini top for shade, high sides, and ample space for comfort.

 Capt.
-Tim runs a 23 foot C-Hawk with a bimini top for shade and ample space for comfort.
+Tim runs a 23 foot C-Hawk equipped with a bimini top for shade a large cooler for all your drinks and food while offering ample space for comfort.

 What about tipping?